Dresden: Too Good to be Real

 In Dresden, tourists from all over the world find what they are looking for.
 The city’s old town is simply stunning.
 Visitors who invade the city every day stare at all the beauty in disbelief.

-Tourist guide seems to be a very popular profession in Dresden.
+Berlin, August 22nd, 2019.
+Update: June 29th, 2021 (The Berlin Spectator) — Tourist guide seems to be a very popular profession in Dresden.
 At every corner in the city center, at least one guide is busy with his or her monologue about the millions of sightseeing attractions available.
 It almost seems like there are more tourist guides than people with conventional professions.

 Information in Oxford English

 Three German-speaking tourist groups are on the move as well.
 One of the young guides sounds very intellectual.
 Maybe he just came out of one of the many colleges here.
-A lady is explaining things to a rather large Japanese group at the Procession of Princes.
+A lady explains things to a rather large Japanese group at the Procession of Princes.
 Most members of her herd are pointing their iPhone cameras at that truly fascinating mural.

 As beautiful and historic the center of Dresden might be, it is also a mess these days.
 That is because a gazillion construction sites are spread all over the place, including in the historic Old Town.
 The provincial government is building as if there were no tomorrow.
-The construction activities are messing up part of the Schlossplatz, the Augustus Bridge, the Terrassenufer which is the street along the Elbe river, and they produced two cavities in Old Town Dresden which are as big as several football fields.
+The construction activities are messing up part of Schlossplatz, the Augustus Bridge, the Terrassenufer which is the street along the Elbe river, and they produced two cavities in Old Town Dresden which are as big as several football fields.

 Sightseeing Makes People Hungry